Welcome! Who are you?

 We will end by trying to reproduce each others’ projects!

-We want to teach you good habits that will make your work more accessible, trustworthy, and reproducible by others.
-In doing so, we have tried to identify those habits that are a good return on investment: meaning, they save you time in the not-so-long run.
+We want develop good habits that will make our code more accessible, trustworthy, and reproducible by others.
+We try to focus on habits that are a good return on investment: meaning, they save you time in the not-so-long run.